cabforum/servercert/docs/BR.md

 **Subject:**  The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.

-**Subject Identity Information:  ** Information that identifies the Certificate Subject.
+**Subject Identity Information:** Information that identifies the Certificate Subject.
 Subject Identity Information does not include a domain name listed in the subjectAltName extension or the Subject commonName field.

 **Subordinate CA:**  A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.

 **Subscriber:**  A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber or Terms of Use Agreement.

-**Subscriber Agreement** :  An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.
+**Subscriber Agreement:**  An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.

 **Subsidiary Company:**  A company that is controlled by a Parent Company.